-- 2009 May [1] (a) (ii) (iii) - (ii) Folder: Folder is a data storage tool for organizing files on a disk.
+- (ii) Folder: Folder is a data storage tool for organizing files on a disk.
 Since it can contain files or other folders, so it is possible to set up a hierarchical system of folders on the computer. - (iii) DDL Compiler: DDL Compiler converts data definition statement into a set of tables, containing meta data concerning the data base.

-2009 - May [1] (b) (i)
+2009 - May [1] (b) Explain each of the following:

+(i) Real time data warehouse